sky-uk/ruby-bootcamp/tutors.md

 _Found in [`exercises/conditional-statements`](exercises/conditional-statements)._

-This exercise mainly focuses on getting candidates comfortable with navigating the Ruby documentation and discovering loops and manipulation of basic types.
+This exercise focuses on getting candidates comfortable with navigating the Ruby documentation and discovering loops and manipulation of basic types.

 The first task should demonstrate understanding of different looping semantics in Ruby.